 —–I’ve asked colleagues who are non members to tell me why they decided not to join their association.
 Some say time. —– If I told you there was no time involved would you be surprised?
 Time is what you can give at a stage in your life when you can give it.
 There can be inactive times.
 There can be active times.
 How you get involved is up to you. ———— Some say cost is a reason for non membership.
 Maybe you think the cost of membership is high but do you know what we get in return for our membership dues? —-You receive with your membership informational periodicals, Discount programs for prescriptions, auto insurance, hotels, car rentals, moving vans, life insurance, health insurance…… BUT …..The cost of not joining is far higher.

-Without your membership we cannot help others by volunteering our services for the needy , host CE courses like the one you are attending today—– and most importantly…..we cannot help OURSELVES by uniting to fight for our rights as practitioners at the state level where we can change our scope of practice for the better!
+Without your membership we cannot help others by volunteering our services for the needy , host CE courses —– and most importantly…..we cannot help OURSELVES by uniting to fight for our rights as practitioners at the state level where we can change our scope of practice for the better!

 I thank our members, in PA, for the right to be the only dental auxiliary permitted to provide scaling to our patients.
 I thank our members for fighting for our right to provide local anesthesia so we can provide exceptional care for our patients…… and I thank them for fighting for our right to provide care under generalized supervision.